 The real questions in this election are 1) who are we?
 And just as importantly, 2) who does the international community think we are?

 The world is a beautiful, complex, yet at times, dangerous place.
-Choosing a president to lead in such times is fraught.
-Problems have numerous competing points of view, which lends a plate-spinner’s quality to building consensus.
+Choosing a president to lead America in such times is a decision fraught with challenges.
+Problems facing the nation have numerous competing points of view, which lends a plate-spinner’s quality to building consensus.
 As such, except in those very rare moments like December 8, 1941, or 9/12/01, the nation never really achieves universal accord.
 There is always a plate or two that is wobbling.

 But that was the framer’s vision, fearful as they were of arbitrary royal power.
 So the art of politics is not to produce one side with perfectly spinning plates while the other side’s crash to the floor, which was essentially the old feudal system.
 Instead, it is in managing to keep all the plates spinning as best you can so the set remains whole.